 Nohm: Japanese Curry, Spicy Yaki Udon, and Spicy Rice Cake

 Throughout their short tenure (the restaurant opened towards the end of last year), the people behind Nohm have consistently put out some of the best food in the city.
 The dishes listed above are exactly the kind of rich, flavorful, nuanced fare that nourishes the soul and soothes frayed nerves.
-Order over the phone for curbside pick-up (801-917-3812).
-Card payments only.
+Order online here.

 Arempas: Empanadas, Guava and Cheese Tequeños, and Peluda Arepas